WINS-FM: 92.3 Free-FM

 By spring 2007, Opie and Anthony managed to slightly improve WFNY-FM's ratings to a 1.4.
 However, this performance left the radio station ranked No. 22 of 25 in the New York City market.

 Weekends continued to use the "Free Rock Weekend" format, which included hour-long "Freecasts" in which a single listener chose the (approximately 15) songs played during the hour.
 The listener also acted as guest DJ over the phone during that time.

 The station was also used as a secondary broadcaster of sister station WFAN, serving as a secondary outlet for NFL football games, New Jersey Devils hockey games and New Jersey Nets basketball games when there was a conflict with another game on WFAN.

-After Jim Cramer's Real Money went off the air on in December 2006, WFNY-FM was left with just four talk shows (one from syndication).
+After Jim Cramer's Real Money went off the air in December 2006, WFNY-FM was left with just four talk shows (one from syndication).
 As a result, the station attempted to revamp its lineup with the addition of several new talk shows, the first of which occurred on December 20, 2006.
-Ron and Fez, who also had a show on XM, signed an agreement to broadcast a Free FM-exclusive radio show from 6 p.m. to 9 p.m.
+Ron and Fez, who also had a show on XM, signed an agreement to broadcast a Free FM-exclusive radio show from 6 p.m. to 9 pm.
 Ron and Fez had previously been employed by CBS at WNEW-FM shortly after that station switched to Hot talk in 1999.

 Additional new shows soon followed.
-On December 28, 2006, John and Jeff started being broadcast from syndication out of sister station KLSX in Los Angeles, broadcasting live from 2 a.m.-6 a.m.
+On December 28, 2006, John and Jeff started being broadcast from syndication out of sister station KLSX in Los Angeles, broadcasting live from 2 a.m. to 6 am.
 On January 2, 2007, Larry Wachs, who was half of The Regular Guys morning show on WKLS-FM in Atlanta, began hosting the 10 p.m. to Midnight slot on the station for two weeks.
 That same day, Nick DiPaolo became host of the 12 p.m. to 3 p.m. time slot.
 He had done some preview shows the previous week.
 Beginning January 3, Loveline with Dr. Drew Pinsky & Stryker aired in late nights, tape delayed, from Midnight to 2 a.m.

-Danni was Free FM's Music Director and was still a Free Rock disc jockey.
+Danni was Free FM's music director and was still a Free Rock disc jockey.
 She has been heard doing DJ shifts on co-owned Fresh 102.7 as well.
-"Free Rock Weekends" aired from 6 a.m.
-Saturday – Midnight Sunday, and 6 a.m.
+"Free Rock Weekends" aired from 6 am.
+Saturday – Midnight Sunday, and 6 am.
 Sunday – 2 a.m.
 Monday.
 Game Show Radio ran Midnight–2 a.m. on Sundays, while infomercials ran from 2 a.m.–6 a.m.
 Sunday.